ninjacodez/SentinelsOfMagic/README.md

 # fridgr

-Tracking groceries got you stressed?
-Chill.
+What if I told you there's an app that can manage your house inventory.

 ## Team

-  - April Ablon
+  - Tony Cassara
-  - Khoa Vo
+  - Ryan Chow
-  - Ivana He
+  - Mel Hsieh
-  - Connor Wilson
+  - Yvonne Zhang

 ## Table of Contents